Ofsted: Ill-fitting female soldiers uniforms less smart than males

 The report which looked at 12 training bases also discovered "serious and persistent" flaws in accommodation.

-The Ministry of Defence (MoD) has been contacted for comment.
+The Ministry of Defence (MoD) said it was "committed to making improvements".

 At ATC Pirbright officials found women recruits were not always given properly fitting trousers and shirts, and were at increased risk of injury due to ill-fitting equipment such as webbing and rucksacks.
-At the time of inspection there were 116 recruits at the base, which provides basic training for new regular and reserve army recruits joining a range of corps.
+At the time of inspection there were 116 female recruits at the base, which provides basic training for new regular and reserve army recruits joining a range of corps.

 Ofsted, the government education watchdog, has asked the MoD to ensure female recruits receive suitable kit and uniforms, as well as "accommodation that provides adequate privacy, security and facilities".